socketry/memory/README.md

 ```

-The data is also available in the MemoryProfiler::Results object returned.
+The data is also available in the Memory::Results object returned.

 ### Retained vs Allocated